Azure/Vision-AI-DevKit-Pages/docs/_docs/OOBE.md

 ### Connect your PC to the camera's Wi-Fi access point

-Within 10 seconds of first power up, you should see three flashing RED LED lights.
+- Within 10 seconds of first power up, you should see three flashing RED LED lights.
 This indicates the device is in Wi-Fi access point mode.
 If your device LEDs are not flashing RED, long press the power button for more than 5 seconds to turn on the DevKit hardware access point.

+{% include_relative Device_LEDs.md %}

-From your PC, connect to a Wi-Fi network named MSIOT_xxxxxx (xxxxxx is the last 6 characters of the device's Wi-Fi mac address, e.g. MSIOT_BD097D).
+- From your PC, connect to a Wi-Fi network named MSIOT_xxxxxx (xxxxxx is the last 6 characters of the device's Wi-Fi mac address, e.g. MSIOT_BD097D).

 #### Notes